When designing applications that utilise Lumia SensorCore SDK, please consider the following guidelines and comments.

 Try to reduce the usage of background processes.
 If possible, utilise history data collected by the sensors instead of polling or monitoring the sensors in background processes.
 The sensors collect data in a very power-efficient way, so make use of that whenever possible.
 The data is saved for 10 days.
 If it can be assumed that your application will be used at least once every 10th day, you could just collect the history data since the last time your application was used and not have to use background processes at all.

 Be aware of system clock change behaviour.
 Changing system clock manually, for example due to daylight savings or travelling to another time zone, will have an effect on collected motion data.
 In case the clock is moved backwards, any data left “in the future” will get deleted.
 In case the clock is moved forwards, there will be gaps in the history data.
 Changing the date – even momentarily – for more than ten days will result in all the history data getting cleared.

 Privacy is critical part of the system.
-The system is depending that user has set Location and Motion data on for the SensorCore to work.
+SensorCore functionality requires that the user sets Location and Motion data on.
 In case your application moves any location or motion data outside of the device to backend, it is strongly recommended for the app to ask permission from the user for this action.
 For more details, check the Privacy section.

 Remove the testing package from the final product.
 Although the Lumia SensorCore Testing package is a great tool while testing and debugging, it increases the size of your final product considerably, so it is advised to ensure you have removed it before submitting your package to the store.

 Some of the functionality of SensorCore SDK has dependencies on other subsystems of the device.
 In some cases, the functionality may not be available if the dependency is not available, in other cases the functionality is improved when the dependency is available.
 We illustrate those things in the following table,

 * will improve also the GPS performance if present